neuefische/ds-simple-plotly-dash-template/README.md

 1. **requirements_dev.txt** This is the requirements file you can use locally to set everything up and develop the dashboard.
 You can add as much here as you want to.
 2. **requirements.txt** This is the requirements that Heroku uses.
 Because Memory for the App is very limited it should not contain the development environment (e.g. jupyter) and as few libraries as possible.

-You should work with python 3.8.11, this is the version that Heroku is currently (July 2021, check heroku documentation for updates) using .
+You should work with python 3.9.11, this is the version that Heroku is currently (May 2022, check heroku documentation for updates) using .

 ## General Tips for deployment of dash to Heroku